acgetchell/CDT-plusplus/README.md

 ## Issues

-The [AppVeyor] tests to build on Windows will fail if it takes longer than 60 minutes to build.
-This is fixed with a paid subscription, but this project is open source.

 [vcpkg]'s version of [date] has an unfixed bug [#23637] which produces `use-of-uninitialized-value` in [MemorySanitizer].

 [docopt] also has a `use-of-uninitialized-value` bug ([#149]).